b-url/burl/api/README.md

 # API

-This folder contains the API specification for the project.
+This folder contains the API specification for the project and common models used in the project.